Look for jobs that give you the right experience for the long haul. In today’s job market that’s easier and more important than getting more money.

-For more than a decade now the hottest spot in the knowledge worker job market is for people who combine strong technical skills with an underlying comprehension of how business works.
+For more than a decade now the hottest spot in the knowledge worker job market is for people who combine strong technical skills with an understanding of how business works.
 At the high-end salaries in excess of $500,000 are achievable.
 Although to get this money you’d need to be highly experienced and at the top of your profession.

 But there’s an important twist.
 Employers aren’t just willing to pay for paper qualifications; they want to see real evidence of solid experience.